 Follow up with your customers.

 One of the most important things to do as a cleaning services business owner is to follow up with your customers and clients after the job has been completed.
 This shows them that you care about the quality of work you provide and value their feedback.
 In addition, their responses can help you uncover potential problems that you might not be aware of so you can prevent them from happening in the future.
-Research shows that 90% of customers will stay with a cleaning company that provides them with an experience that meets or exceeds their expectations, so give your customers a quick call or send them an email once the job is finished.
+Research shows that 90 percent of customers will stay with a cleaning company that provides them with an experience that meets or exceeds their expectations, so give your customers a quick call or send them an email once the job is finished.